• Bloglovin

 Bake

-Now they bake and you drink your matcha latte, waiting patiently.
-They’ll brown up and if you tap on them they’ll seem very hard, but they crust will soften almost immediately as they cool.
+Now they bake.
+They'll brown up, and if you tap on them they'll seem very hard, but the crust will soften almost immediately as they cool.

 Ingredients